alextanhongpin/ideas/principles.md

 A lot of people call themselves a full stack developer - overestimating their capabilities.
 I prefer the title `developer` - it's plain and humble.
 If I ask someone how many bugs they have created and how they value themselves after that, most of them would be embarrased to admit they are a full stack anymore.
 People make mistakes.
 Stay humble.

+## Cheesy Developer Lines

+- may the source be with you
+- the code must go on
+- change must come from within